-While FERC argues that it used information from outside sources to reach this conclusion, it is clear on the record that FERC adopted, whole cloth, PennEast Company's information, filings, characterizations, language, assertions, information and conclusions.
+While FERC argues that it used information from outside sources to reach this conclusion, it is clear on the record that FERC adopted, whole cloth, PennEast's information, filings, characterizations, language, assertions, information and conclusions, without providing due weight to the expert reports and comment letters that expressly contradict those findings.
 FERC did not conduct the kind of independent, rigorous review anticipated or mandated by NEPA.

 NEPA is our "basic national charter for protection of the environment."
 40 C.F.R. § 1500.1(a).
 As such, it makes environmental protection a part of the mandate of every federal agency.
 See 42 U.S.C. § 4332(1).
 NEPA requires that federal agencies take environmental considerations into account in their decision-making "to the fullest extent possible."
 42 U.S.C. § 4332.
-Federal agencies must consider environmental harms and the means of preventing them in a "detailed statement" before approving any "major federal action significantly affecting the quality of the human environment."
+Federal agencies must consider environmental harms and the means of preventing them in a "detailed"

+statement" before approving any "major federal action significantly affecting the quality of the human environment."
 Id. § 4332(2)(C).
-When preparing an Environmental Impact Statement (EIS), an agency must take a detailed, "hard look" at the environmental impact of and alternatives to the proposed action.
+When preparing an EIS, an agency must take a detailed, "hard look" at the environmental impact of and alternatives to the proposed action.
 Robertson v.
 Methow Valley Citizens Council, 490 U.S. 332, 350 (1989).
 This required analysis serves to ensure that "the agency will not act on incomplete information, only to regret its decision after it is too late to correct."
 Marsh v.
 Oregon Natural Res.
 Council, 490 U.S. 360, 371 (1979).